aurelia/site-generator/lib/app/docs/api/router/index.md

 #### Properties

-* `config:RouteConfig` - The route config for the route matching this instruction.
+* `config: RouteConfig` - The route config for the route matching this instruction.
-* `fragment:string` - The URL fragment.
+* `fragment: string` - The URL fragment.
-* `options:Object` - No description available.
+* `options: Object` - No description available.
-* `params:any` - Parameters extracted from the route pattern.
+* `params: any` - Parameters extracted from the route pattern.
-* `parentInstruction:NavigationInstruction` - The parent instruction, if this instruction was created by a child router.
+* `parentInstruction: NavigationInstruction` - The parent instruction, if this instruction was created by a child router.
-* `plan:Object` - No description available.
+* `plan: Object` - No description available.
-* `previousInstruction:NavigationInstruction` - The instruction being replaced by this instruction in the current router.
+* `previousInstruction: NavigationInstruction` - The instruction being replaced by this instruction in the current router.
-* `queryParams:any` - Parameters extracted from the query string.
+* `queryParams: any` - Parameters extracted from the query string.
-* `queryString:string` - The query string.
+* `queryString: string` - The query string.
-* `router:Router` - The router instance.
+* `router: Router` - The router instance.
-* `viewPortInstructions:any` - viewPort instructions to used activation.
+* `viewPortInstructions: any` - viewPort instructions to used activation.

 #### Methods

 * `addViewPortInstruction(viewPortName: string, strategy: string, moduleId: string, component: any): any` - Adds a viewPort instruction.
-  * `viewPortName:string` - No description available
+  * `viewPortName: string` - No description available
-  * `strategy:string` - No description available
+  * `strategy: string` - No description available
-  * `moduleId:string` - No description available
+  * `moduleId: string` - No description available
-  * `component:any` - No description available
+  * `component: any` - No description available

 * `getAllInstructions(): Array` - Gets an array containing this instruction and all child instructions for the current navigation.